 Types of fiber

 Undigestible fiber aids in bowel regularity.
 These fibers are not digested by the body and may be seen in the stool.
 An example of undigestible fiber is the skin on corn.
-These fibers are also known as insoluble fiber.
+This types of dietary fiber are also known as insoluble fiber.

-Fermentable fibers are fibers than can be digested by the body.
+Fermentable fiberscan be digested by the body.
 The last stage of digesting these fibers happens in the large intestine where they go through a fermentation process.
 Fermentation can cause increased gas, bloating, and discomfort when you are not used to a lot of fiber in your diet.
-Legumes are an example of a soluble fiber source.
+Legumes are an example of a fermentable fiber source.
 These fibers are also known as soluble fibers.

 Tips for adding fiber to your diet

-Add fiber slowly: Adding fiber to fast can cause increased bloating, gas and stomach pains.
+Add fiber slowly.
+Adding fiber too fast can cause increased bloating, gas, and stomach pains.
 Add one extra serving a day for several days, then add another serving the same way until you reach your goal.

-Drink plenty of water: Without adequate fluids, you could become constipated or have hard stools.
+Drink plenty of water.
+Without adequate fluids while adding fiber, you could become constipated or have hard stools.
 Drink at least six to eight glasses of water a day.
-Caffeine drinks can cause dehydration and should not be considered in your daily fluid intake.
+Caffeine drinks can cause dehydration and should not be considered part of your daily fluid intake.

-Eat more fresh fruit and vegetables: Fresh fruits and vegetable are an easy way to add fiber to our diet.
-Another great way to add fiber is to include legumes (beans like kidney, garbanzo and limas) or peas, such as split peas or lentils.
-Try using the GF flours featured in our Guide to Gluten-Free Living.
+Eat more fresh fruit and vegetables.
+Fresh fruits and vegetable are an easy way to add fiber to your diet.
+Another great way to add fiber is to include legumes (beans like kidney, garbanzos, and limas) or peas, such as split peas or lentils.
+Also try using the GF flours featured in our Guide to Gluten-Free Living.